erlcloud/erlcloud/README.md

 Below is the proposed library roadmap update along with regular features and fixes.

 - 0.13.10
+ * pre Alert Logic Fork merge

+- 2.0.0
- * Existing code
+ Existing code

-- 2.0.X
- * Going further we would like to merge in [Alert Logic](https://github.com/alertlogic/erlcloud/tree/v1.2.3) fork into upstream.
+ merge of [Alert Logic](https://github.com/alertlogic/erlcloud/tree/v1.2.4) fork into upstream.
  This is a major version bump which contains lots of new features and functionality.
  Unfortunately, it also contains quite a number of low level APIs incompatibilities since the fork diverged for a long while.
  Making it backward compatible does not seem feasible and valuable at the moment.
  * No APIs have been removed and it's on branched of 0.13.10 at the moment.
 Any minor version delta added during notice time will be compensated before the merge.
- * intentionally jumping to 2.0.X as AL fork has v1.0.X
+ * intentionally jumping to 2.0.0 as AL fork has v1.X.X

 - 2.1.X
  * fix dialyzer findings and make it mandatory for the library